-The platysma belongs to the subgroup of muscles supplied by cranial nerves and covers almost entirely the neck´s anterior surface.
+The platysma belongs to the subgroup of muscles supplied by the cranial nerves and covers almost the entire part of the neck´s anterior surface.
 It originates from the fascia covering the pectoralis major and deltoid.
-Hence, the platysma has contact to the shoulder girdle and thorax and so has major impact on the associated osseous structures.
+Hence, the platysma is in contact with the shoulder girdle and thorax and so has major impact on the associated osseous structures.

-The platysmas’ base runs caudal to the oblique line of the mandible.
+The platysma’s base runs caudal to the oblique line of the mandible.
 Additionally, fibrous elements can insert in the mentalis muscle or the depressor anguli oris muscle.
-Therefore, functionally platysma belongs to the mimic muscles.
+Therefore, functionally the platysma belongs to the mimic muscles.

-Platisma is innervated by the facial nerve (ramus colli).
-Contraction of platisma causes the lower jaw, corners of the mouth and lower lip to be pulled to the caudal direction.
-The mandible leads to the tension of the neck skin.
-In case of a facial nerve paresis the platysma tenses only on the healthy side after asking the patient to pull down the corners of the mouth.
+The platysma is innervated by the facial nerve (ramus colli).
+Contraction of platysma causes the lower jaw, corners of the mouth, and lower lip to be pulled to the caudal direction.
+The mandible causes the tension in the skin of the neck.
+In case of a facial nerve paresis, the platysma tenses only on the healthy side after the patient pulls down the corners of the mouth.

 The prevertebral muscles belong to the group of ventral neck muscles.
-They include rectus capitis anterior, longus capitits and longus colli that are located in pairs on the left and right side of spine.
-They rest directly on the spine making the deepest layer and connecting the vertebral bodies to transverse processes of the cervical spine as well as the basilar occipital bone on the ventral side.
+They include the rectus capitis anterior, the longus capitits, and the longus colli that are located in pairs on the left and right side of spine.
+They rest directly on the spine creating the deepest layer and connecting the vertebral bodies to transverse processes of the cervical spine as well as the basilar occipital bone on the ventral side.

-In case of a pathological hyperextension, the prevertebral muscles are massively irritated, for example, during a whiplash that often results in painful contractures.
+In case of a pathological hyperextension, the prevertebral muscles are massively irritated, e.g., during a whiplash that often results in painful contractures.
 It is very difficult to treat.